ojaksch/MiSTer_tty2tft/doc/Media.md

 name to qbertfixe, then qbertfix, then qbertfi, then qbertf, then qbert and voila! there it is.
 Got it?

 You can access your device by FTP using a FTP program like FileZilla (recommended!) to organise your SD's content.
 Username and passwort is "esp32" (without quotes).
+Limit the "parallel connections" to "1" for this connection.